ManageIQ/manageiq-documentation/managing_infrastructure_and_inventory/_topics/reconfiguring_vm_network_adapters.md

 A request to add the network adapter is then processed for the virtual machine.
-You can view the details for the new network adapter by navigating to the **Reconfigure this VM** area.
+You can view the details for the new network adapter by browsing to the **Reconfigure this VM** area.
 When the network adapter is added, a name and MAC address are assigned to the adapter.

 ## Removing a Network Adapter from a VMware Virtual Machine